CoinCheung/SphereReID/README.md

 ### Notes:
 Sadly, I am not able to reproduce the result merely with the method mentioned in the paper.
 So I add a few other tricks beyond the paper which help to boost the performance, these tricks includes:

-* During embedding phase, aggregate the embeddings of the original pictures and those of their horizontal counterparts by computing the average embeddings, as done in [MGN](https://arxiv.org/pdf/1804.01438.pdf).

-* Let the stride of the last stage of resnet50 backbone to be 1 rather than 2.

 * During training phase, use [random erasing](https://arxiv.org/abs/1708.04896) augumentation method.

+* During embedding phase, aggregate the embeddings of the original pictures and those of their horizontal counterparts by computing the average of these embeddings, as done in [MGN](https://arxiv.org/pdf/1804.01438.pdf).

+* Change the stride of the last stage of resnet50 backbone from 2 to 1.

 * Adjust the total training epoch number to 150, and let the learning rate jump by a factor of 0.1 at epoch 90 and 130.